Academic Resource Center

 |Location: Clarence A. Fulmer Center, 1st Floor

 Financial aid funds are available in the form of scholarships, grants, loans, or work opportunities for eligible students who need financial aid assistance in order to pursue a college education.
-The type and amount of financial aid which is awarded to qualified students is based upon the extent of the students' needs as well as the amount of financial aid funds available for disbursement.
-All types of federal and GBC financial aid are awarded for a period of one academic year unless the terms of an action plan are not complied with; therefore, students must re-apply for financial aid funds each year.
-Students entering the College must be accepted into an eligible program of study in order to qualify for scholarship and federal financial aid funds.
+The type and amount of financial aid awarded to a qualified student is based upon the student's eligibility as well as the amount of financial aid funds available for disbursement.
+All types of federal and GBC-funded financial aid awards for a period of one academic year unless the terms of an action plan are not met; therefore, students must re-apply for federal and state financial aid funds each year by completing and submitting a Free Application for Federal Student Aid (FAFSA).
+Students entering the College who are accepted into an eligible program of study may qualify for GBC scholarships, state, and federal financial aid funds.
 Recipients must meet the U.S. citizenship requirements for federal and state financial aid programs.

 Summary of Student Consumer Rights and Responsibilities: